FAQ

 How long will my wringer last?

 Your wringer should give you many years service.
 It's best to keep it out of extreme conditions for long periods, such as very wet/damp, hot or cold.
+We also suggest adjusting to a low setting after use to avoid premature wear.

 Can I adjust the resistance?

-Wringer Pro and Pro 2
+Wringer Pro

 Yes, simply turn the blue dial.
 The bigger the number the greater the resistance.

-Wringer Black
+Wringer Sport

 Yes, simply twist your wringer to increase or decrease the resistance.